How to publish a dataset

 Time frames

-Press “Add” and enter the start and end dates of the data collection period(s) here, using the pop-up calendar in the date entry window or by typing in the YYYY-MM-DD format (2023-01-31).
-Multiple time intervals may be entered, if applicable.
+Press ‘Add’ and enter the start and end dates of the data collection period(s) here, using the pop-up calendar or by typing in the YYYY-MM-DD format (2025-10-31).
+If data were collected during a single day, please select the same date twice.
+Multiple time intervals may be entered.

 If the period is open-ended, select “is ongoing” and enter only the start date.
-If data were collected during a single day, please choose the same date twice.

 Contributors

-Press “Add” and enter the details for each person.
+Press ‘Add’ and enter the details for each person.
 Identify their roles by checking the appropriate box(es) in the dropdown list:

-Author is an originator of the dataset
+Author is an originator of the dataset.
+Only authors will appear in the dataset citation string.

 Editor is the person entering the metadata for the dataset